 Dr Tiffany Cone is an Assistant Professor of Cultural Anthropology based at the Asian University for Women in Chittagong, Bangladesh.
-She is working on a long-term project with Dr Vivienne Anderson titled 'Rethinking the internationalisation of higher education through attention to women's study narratives in Bangladesh and New Zealand'.
+She is working on a long-term project with Associate Professor Vivienne Anderson titled 'Rethinking the internationalisation of higher education through attention to women's study narratives in Bangladesh and New Zealand'.

 Ann Beaglehole came to New Zealand as a refugee in 1956 after the Hungarian revolution against the former Soviet Union.
 She has written widely on refugee migration to New Zealand including Refuge New Zealand: A Nation's Response to Refugees and Asylum Seekers (2013).
 Ann teaches on Dr Jonathan Kennedy's Refugee and Migrant health postgraduate paper.

 Martha Bell is an independent sociologist working in Dunedin, New Zealand, where she has projects underway in the areas of seniors’ mobilities and floods im/mobilities.
 She is currently completing a book on risk and the extreme mobilities of the sport of adventure racing.
 Martha serves as the Network Leader of the Mobilities Network for Aotearoa New Zealand.
 The network acknowledges the original seed funding of a SSSRI (Supporting Social Sciences Research Initiatives) grant awarded in 2010 by BRCSS II (Building Research Capability in the Social Sciences) and the support of eSocSci.
 The network’s webpage is http://www.esocsci.org.nz/networks-connect/mobilities/.
 Martha will be working with the Centre for Global Migrations to develop workshops which explore migration and mobilities.